pmaji/data-science-toolkit/text-mining-and-nlp/nlp_and_text_mining.md

 Conclusion and Further Improvements
 ===================================

 There is clearly a massive amount of further analysis that could be performed on this data, and I look forward to exploring this more!
 I have essentially no experience working with text data, so this is some of the simplest stuff that can be done.
-That said, this is just meant to be a start, and hopefully others will be able to use these techniques and functions themselves, build/improve on them, etc. Please feel free to suggest further improvements to this work, as always, [by opening an "Issue".](https://github.com/pmaji/data-science-toolkit/issues)
+That said, this is just meant to be a start, and hopefully others will be able to use these techniques and functions themselves, build/improve on them, etc. One other package for visualizing word clouds that I'd like to explore in the future beyond what you've seen here is [the ggwordcloud package](https://cran.r-project.org/web/packages/ggwordcloud/vignettes/ggwordcloud.html) which I first heard about [via Twitter thanks](https://twitter.com/harrocyranka/status/1110681476897689600?s=20) to Harro Cyranka.
+His code example of ggwordcloud that inspired this thought [can be found here](https://github.com/Cyranka/rviz/blob/master/tidy_tuesday_2019_week_13/first_pas.R).